Macmod/ethernaut-writeups/README.md

 [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) is a browser-based Ethereum wallet.
 [Web3js](https://github.com/ethereum/web3.js/) is a Javascript API for the Ethereum blockchain, allowing the player to interact with the blockchain via the browser console.

 Further instructions on how to play can be found [here](https://ethernaut.zeppelin.solutions/help).
-I'm not aware of whether the Zeppelin team plans on keeping the game online indefinitely, but decided to write these writeups anyway, mainly because I'm bored and want to share my solutions and thoughts with the community.
+I'm not aware of whether the Zeppelin team plans on keeping the game online indefinitely, but decided to write these writeups anyway, mainly because I'm bored and want to share my solutions and thoughts with the community. *Update*: the game can also be [played locally](https://github.com/OpenZeppelin/ethernaut), since it's open source.

 Feel free to ask me for help if you need.
 My telegram handle is [@marzanol](tg://resolve?domain=marzanol).
 Also be aware I'm in no way an expert in this field and cannot provide any valuable insight into real life projects other than what can be learned from this game itself.